Jahnavi-Krishna/Jahnavi_Daily/March-7/readme.md

-Task 1 - create a web page with inline elements
+Task 1 - create a form